strbrgr/jochen/content/posts/syncthing-to-sync-things.md

 tags:
   - code
 ---
-#### tldr

-Use Markdown for knowledge management.
-Sync vaults across devices with Syncthing and symlinks.

 # SyncThing to sync things

 A few month ago I rolled off one, began work on another account, and had to deal with the outcome of changing domains and stakeholders.